ArcadeHustle/FiSTer-JVS-IO/README.md

 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/iotest.jpg">

 ## Coin
 Similarly in the service menu most arcade PCBs have a coin setting that allows for free-play.
-It would be great to mimic this setting and flip the necessary bits to place arcade cores into free-play when they are eventually able to access the JVS via SNAC.
+It would be great to mimic this setting and flip the necessary bits to place arcade cores into free-play when they are eventually able to access the JVS protocol via SNAC.

 <img src="https://github.com/ArcadeHustle/FiSTer-JVS-IO/blob/main/coin.jpg">